 Mid-range – Ocean and Paddock

 From paddock to table, Ocean and Paddock is also a seafood restaurant but offers an extensive menu featuring gluten-free, vegetarian, seafood and meat options.

 Having won several awards for its fish and chips, it’s one of the best restaurants in Albany.

 High-End – Lime 303 Restaurant

-There aren’t any proper fine dining restaurants in Albany but if you’re considering splashing out a little more for a night, try Lime 303 Restaurant, also known as one of the best restaurants in Albany.
+There aren’t any proper fine dining restaurants in Albany Western Australia, but if you’re considering splashing out a little more for a night, try Lime 303 Restaurant.
+It is known as one of the best restaurants in Albany.

 Wine lovers will appreciate the separate wine bar where you can enjoy a glass by the fireplace before being seated.
 The lamb and wagyu beef here is to die for!

 DISCLAIMER: Some of the links in this article are affiliate links, which means if you book accommodation, tours or buy a product, we will receive a small commission at no extra cost to you.
 These commissions help us keep creating more free travel content to help people plan their holidays and adventures.
 We only recommend the best accommodations, tours and products, and regularly review these.
 Thanks for your support, kind friend!